 Are you looking for a degree that will open doors in many industries?
 Do you want to advance in the job you’re in?
 Do you have an Associate of Applied Arts and Sciences with a technical or vocational major from a Council for Higher Education (CHEA)-recognized organization?
-If you answered yes to any of these questions, we offer a business concentration as part of our Bachelor of Applied Arts and Sciences (BAAS).
+If you answered yes to any of these questions, we offer a business concentration as part of our Bachelor of Applied Arts and Sciences (BAAS) program.
 The average time frame for completing a BAAS degree is two years.
 We want your prior academic experience to work for you!

 Do I Qualify for This BAAS Program?

-Our Online Bachelor of Applied Arts and Science Business concentration will help you use your prior academic experience to complete your first bachelor's degree.
+Our Online Bachelor of Applied Arts and Sciences Business concentration will help you use your prior academic experience to complete your first bachelor's degree.

 Scholarship and Financial Assistance